Executive Summary

 - Minimum workflow completion: 45 seconds for straightforward issue classification

-- Time to first token (TTFT): 200 to 245ms for inference requests
+- Time to first token (TTFT): 200 to 245ms for inference requests (log ingestion to model response, not the full NOC workflow)

 Limitations and Considerations

+This architecture is validated for deployments of up to 30 BBUs and 90 RRHs per server.
 These benchmarking results reflect controlled test scenarios using simulated telecom log data.
 Production deployments may experience different throughput characteristics depending on log volume, event complexity, and the number of concurrent agent workflows.

 The current implementation supports English-language log formats.
 Networks generating logs in other languages or non-standard formats may require additional parsing configuration.